Jupiter assets dip on private clients sale, net inflows slow

 "Certainly the first two are lower margin fixed income funds and so this continuing product mix bias could add to concerns over revenue margin pressures," Barclays analysts Toni Dang and Daniel Garrod said in a research note on Friday.

-At 11:13 a.m.
-BST shares in Jupiter were down 1.8 percent at 330 pence, in line with a similar fall in the FTSE Mid-250 index .FTMC.
+At 1013 GMT shares in Jupiter were down 1.8 percent at 330 pence, in line with a similar fall in the FTSE Mid-250 index.
 But Jupiter's shares have fallen by 14.3 percent so far this year, while the Mid-250 index is down 8.7 percent.

 CHANGING FOCUS